valeriangalliat/blog/2022/03/clearing-cookies-spec-vs-browsers.md

 That was quite a gotcha moment for me because I've been dealing with cookies all my career as a web developer and I had no idea about that.
-I'm also pretty I've been using `HttpOnly`,  `Secure` and `SameSite` when setting cookies in the past, and don't remember having issues when clearing them without those flags.
+I'm also pretty sure I've been using `HttpOnly`,  `Secure` and `SameSite` when setting cookies in the past, and don't remember having issues when clearing them without those flags.

 ## The Express documentation